 With white dog nails you can easily the pink quick but with black nails, you’re left guessing where the quick might be.

-The trick with black nails is that you need to start trimming before you can have an idea where the quick is.
+The trick with black nails is that you need to first find where the nail’s quick is.

 Inside of a dog’s nail, there is a grey dot.

 When a dog has white or clear nails, the quick is easy to find because it’s red.

 When a dog has black nails you can’t see the quick so you’re left guessing where that dangerous quick is.

 The quick in a black nail is grey, if you’re close to it, you will be able to see it if you’re paying attention.

 When you see it, you want to stop trimming.

 Here are a few tips for trimming your dog’s black nails.

 My Brown Newfies is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com